mrshaun13/mrshaun13/README.md

 📝 **[Comprehension Debt: The Hidden Cost of AI Speed](https://www.linkedin.com/feed/update/urn:li:activity:7394756373919498240/)**
 _We might be entering an era where traditional "technical debt" becomes "comprehension debt" — code generated quickly that becomes a maintenance nightmare because no one truly understands how it works._

-📝 **Currently writing a fun novel of my own career with a little help from my AI friends**
+📝 Currently writing a fun novel of my own career with a little help from my AI friends

-## Tech I Work With
+## Tech Hobbies

-Python · Linux · Kubernetes · Docker · Grafana · Networking (BGP, DNS, CDN) · AI/LLM tooling (meaning everything now)
+Python · Linux · Kubernetes · Docker · Grafana · Networking (BGP, DNS, CDN) · AI/LLM tooling (meaning everything now - unlocked potential )

+## Hobbies

+Handyman · Carpentry · Video Games

 ## Background

 - Started in network operations, realized software was more interesting
-- 15 years at a CDN company — engineer → supervisor → manager → director → chose to go back to IC work
+- IT, network and CDN career — tech → engineer → supervisor → manager → director → return to IC work
 - Helped build SRE practices before "SRE" was a job title everyone had
 - Currently building tools and teaching people

 ## Philosophy

 I have high standards that make some people uncomfortable.
-I'd rather build it right than build it fast, but I've learned when "good enough" actually is.
+I'd rather build it right than build it fast, but I'm learning when "good enough" actually is.

 ---